-And let's move on to some worrying news.
-A survey by a pharmaceutical company says that about half of single people under 30 in Japan are not interested in having children .
+And here's some worrying news.
+A survey by a pharmaceutical company says that about half of single people under 30 in Japan have no interest in having children .

-Japan – Half of single people say they do not want to have children
+Japan – Half of single people say they don’t want to have children

 Check it out: